This story has been published here on Fictionspawn Monsters earlier as three posts. It’s been edited and cut down to fit the one post format

 Don’t worry, sweetheart.
 We can always buy you a new one.

 Mika’s mother was standing by her kitchen.
 Tears were running down her cheeks.
 If the poor child wasn’t back by now, he probably wouldn’t be.
 How could she send a child on such a dangerous mission?
-Regrets.
-Shame.
+She shook her head, looking down on the floor.

 Malak came in.
 He had scratches and wounds all over, and his clothes were even worse than when he left, but he was whole and alive.